 "Wait, you're not going back to Hogwarts?
 Did they finally realize that you don't belong there?"

 "Whatever."
 He rolled his eyes.
-"Good luck in France, thanks for visiting, now get out."
+"Good luck with your homeschooling, thanks for visiting, now get out."